 How does Rent To Buy work?

-When you get to the end of the time period, you can either buy the property, leave the property, or continue renting but at full market rent value.
+When you get to the end of your five year period, you can either buy the property or leave it.
+In some cases, we might consider renting the property to you at full market rent.

 Why choose Rent To Buy?

-- You to live in a home that you can work towards purchasing
+- You get to live in a home that you can work towards purchasing

-- You will have a five years to save towards a deposit
+- You will have five years to save towards a deposit

 - Shared ownership options may also be available to help you take the next step